-- 1. EITHER, Press ∞ and dial 3 8 5.
-OR, Press the RECORD-A-CALL menu button. - 2.
+- 1. Press oo and dial 3 8 5. - 2.
 If required, dial the desired mailbox number.
 (Your endpoint may be programmed to select the mailbox, or you may be required to dial it.)

 You hear a confirmation tone when the Record-A-Call feature is activated.